florianneukirchen/scipy_filters/README.md

 Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in *n* dimensions.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).

 These scipy.ndimage filters are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.

+For many filters, a custom footprint and/or structure or kernel can be provided, adjusting the size and shape of the filter.

 For more information, see the help in the window of the respective processing tool.